myelintek/documentation/content/admin.rst

 Members
 +++++++

-To edit project members click "Member" button next to the project name.
+To edit project members click "Members" button next to the project name.

 .. image:: ../_static/members_project.png

-To add user to the project press "Add member", then type their name, select permissions and press "Done".
+To add user to the project press "Add member", then type their name, select permissions and press "Save", then press "Done".

 .. image:: ../_static/members_project2.png

-To delete user from project press "Delete" next to the username.
+To delete user from project press "Delete" next to the username, then press "Done".

 .. image:: ../_static/members_project3.png